The Popular Squat Tip You Need To Ditch Now at Powerhouse Gym!

 - Knees and ankles only bend after hips

-- Weight stays on heels, and heels stay on ground
+- Weight stays on heels, and heels stay on the ground

 Front squats, back squats, goblet squats—they should all meet these standards.
 As long as the weight stays on your heels and your butt is back, you’re squatting with proper form in my book.